Laminin

 Laminins are a family of glycoproteins of the extracellular matrix of all animals.
-They are major components of the basal lamina (one of the layers of the basement membrane), the protein network foundation for most cells and organs.
-The laminins are an important and biologically active part of the basal lamina, influencing cell differentiation, migration, and adhesion.
+They are major constituents of the basement membrane, namely the basal lamina (the protein network foundation for most cells and organs).
+Laminins are vital to biological activity, influencing cell differentiation, migration, and adhesion.

-Laminins are heterotrimeric proteins with a high molecular mass (~400 to ~900 kDa).
-They contain three different chains (α, β and γ) encoded by five, four, and three paralogous genes in humans, respectively.
-The laminin molecules are named according to their chain composition.
-Thus, laminin-511 contains α5, β1, and γ1 chains.
+Laminins are heterotrimeric proteins with a high molecular mass (~400 to ~900 kDa) and possess three different chains (α, β, and γ) encoded by five, four, and three paralogous genes in humans, respectively.
+The laminin molecules are named according to their chain composition, e.g. laminin-511 contains α5, β1, and γ1 chains.
 Fourteen other chain combinations have been identified in vivo.
-The trimeric proteins intersect to form a cross-like structure that can bind to other cell membrane and extracellular matrix molecules.
-The three shorter arms are particularly good at binding to other laminin molecules, which allows them to form sheets.
-The long arm is capable of binding to cells, which helps anchor organized tissue cells to the basement membrane.
+The trimeric proteins intersect, composing a cruciform structure that is able to bind to other molecules of the extracellular matrix and cell membrane.
+The three short arms have an affinity for binding to other laminin molecules, conducing sheet formation.
+The long arm is capable of binding to cells and helps anchor organized tissue cells to the basement membrane.

-The laminin family of glycoproteins is an integral part of the structural scaffolding in almost every tissue of an organism.
-They are secreted and incorporated into cell-associated extracellular matrices.
-Laminin is vital for the maintenance and survival of tissues.
-Defective laminins can cause muscles to form improperly, leading to a form of muscular dystrophy, lethal skin blistering disease (junctional epidermolysis bullosa) and defects of the kidney filter (nephrotic syndrome).
+Laminins are integral to the structural scaffolding of almost every tissue of an organism—secreted and incorporated into cell-associated extracellular matrices.
+These glycoproteins are imperative to the maintenance and vitality of tissues; defective laminins can cause muscles to form improperly, leading to a form of muscular dystrophy, lethal skin blistering disease (junctional epidermolysis bullosa), and/or defects of the kidney filter (nephrotic syndrome).